ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/gate_signals/gate_signals.rst

 #.
 To fix this, set the initial value of the ``amplitude`` variable to ``0.5f`` .
 #.
 Build the workspace, flash the UltraZohm and connect the GUI.
 #.
 Enable the System & Control and activate the three-phase wave by pressing the respective button in the GUI, as done in :ref:`the previous tutorial <modify_gui>`.
 #.
 Open up your oscilloscope and measure the output voltages at the pins of the Digital voltage card with a probe.
-A PWM signal with a constantly changing DutyCycle should be visible on the first 6 pins (Pin 1-6 in the :ref:`layout <digitalVoltage>`).
+A different PWM signal with a constantly changing DutyCycle should be visible on the first 6 pins (Pin 1-6 in the :ref:`layout <digitalVoltage>`).

    ..  _Picoscope_dutycycles:
    ..  figure:: ./img/Picoscope.png